ahsan598/cloudfront-static-website/readme.md

-# AWS Static Website CI/CD Project
+# Automated Deployment of Static Website using S3, CloudFront & Jenkins

 ### 🎯 Project Overview
 This project demonstrates a complete CI/CD pipeline for deploying a static website on AWS.